Are you seeking a complete form testing checklist to prevent errors and data loss?

 Entry previews help users verify the information they’ve provided in the form and correct any mistakes they might have made on a previous page of your form.

-Not only does this help improve the accuracy of the information that you’ll be collecting from users, but it also translates to a better experience for your users.
+Not only does this help improve the accuracy of the information you’ll be collecting from users, but it also translates to a better user experience.

 And that’s it!
 We hope you found this form testing helps you create perfectly functional and responsive forms for your visitors.